Multinational state: Bosnia and Herzegovina

-France

-In order to maintain a nation state, France does not recognize any national identity or language other than French in its territory.
-However, many of its current and former territories—Alsace, Brittany, Corsica, Flanders, Moselle, Northern Catalonia, Occitania, Savoy, and the Basque Country—were not fully French in cultural terms until they underwent Francization in the late 19th century.

-Montenegro

-Montenegro is a multiethnic state in which no ethnic group forms a majority.
-The preamble of the Constitution of Montenegro identifies numerous nationalities—Montenegrins, Serbs, Bosniaks, Albanians, Muslims, Croats, and others—as citizens of a civic and democratic state.
-The largest ethnic groups are Montenegrins (45%), Serbs (28.7%), Bosniaks (8.6%), Albanians (4.9%), and Muslims (3.3%).

-The official language is Montenegrin, but Serbian, Bosnian, Albanian, and Croatian are also in official use.
-In the 2011 census, Serbian was the most common mother tongue (42.88%), Montenegrin the second (36.97%), and Bosnian the third (5.33%).

 Norway

 Official policy states that Norway was founded on the territory of two peoples, Norwegians and Samis.
 In addition, Forest Finns, Kvens, Jews, Romani, and the Norwegian and Swedish Travellers are recognised as national minorities.

-Serbia

-Nineteen ethnic groups are officially recognised as national minorities in Serbia.
-Serbs are the largest ethnic group in the country, constituting 83.3 percent of the population (excluding Kosovo).
-The largest national minorities are Hungarians, Roma, and Bosniaks, and there are also significant populations of Croats, Montenegrins, Albanians, Slovaks, Romanians and Vlachs, Rusyns, Gorani, Macedonians, and Bulgarians.
-Since 2002, minorities have been entitled to organize their own national councils.
-Through those councils, members of national minorities can exercise their rights in the spheres of culture, education, information, and the official use of their own languages and scripts.

-Vojvodina is a multiethnic autonomous province in northern Serbia, with more than 26 ethnic groups and six official languages.

 Spain

 Definitions of ethnicity and nationality in Spain are politically fraught, particularly since the transition from Francoist Spain to the (restored) Kingdom of Spain in the 1970s, when local regionalisms and peripheral nationalisms became a major part of national politics.

 The term Spanish people (Spanish: pueblo español) is defined in the Spanish Constitution of 1978 as the political sovereign, i.e., the citizens of the Kingdom of Spain.
 The same constitution, in its preamble, speaks of "peoples and nationalities of Spain" (pueblos y nacionalidades de España) and their respective cultures, traditions, languages, and institutions.

 The CIA World Factbook (2011) describes Spain's ethnic makeup as a "composite of Mediterranean and Nordic types", instead of the usual breakdown of ethnic composition.
 This reflects the formation of the modern Kingdom of Spain by the accretion of numerous independent Iberian realms: Andalusia, Aragon, Asturias, Castile, Catalonia, Galicia, León, Majorca, Navarre, and Valencia.
 Thus, today's Spaniards include Andalusians, Aragonese, Asturians, Basques, Cantabrians, Castilians, Catalans, Galicians, Leonese, and Valencians, and individual members of these groups may or may not consider them distinct nations.